badoo/techblog/_posts/2014-09-25-deobfuscating-hprof-memory-dumps.markdown

 Using the deobfuscator application
 ----------------------------------

-Source code and builds for the deobfuscator application are available here: TODO LINK!
+Source code and builds for the deobfuscator application are available here: [https://github.com/badoo/hprof-deobfuscator](https://github.com/badoo/hprof-deobfuscator)

 First, make sure that you have downloaded the most recent release of deobfuscator from our Github page, then execute the following command from the command line: java -jar deobfuscator-all-x.y.jar <mapping file> <obfuscated hprof file> <output hprof file>